What's the Difference Between Standard and Flex?

 The SSAT Flex Test

-A Flex Test is a group or individual administration on any date other than the Standard test dates.
+A Flex test is a group or individual administration on any date other than the Standard test dates.
 You may only take one Flex test in a testing year (August 1 - July 31).
-Once you have taken a Flex test, the only options you will see for any additional registrations will be Standard test dates.
+Once you have taken a Flex test, the only options you will see online for any additional registrations will be Standard test dates.